fr33/qn/README.md

       to the Quboid data structure.
-Therefore a compiler will be used to format binary data to quantum data, this compiler is called Quantu, it takes machine code generated in processor,  and in the computer memory  and  passes to QUBOID ready data structure.
+Therefore a compiler will be used to format binary data to quantum data, this compiler is called Quantu, it takes machine code generated in processor,  and in the computer memory  and  passes to CUBOID ready data structure.

 THE COMPILER